mateocallec/savage-bot/README.md

 # Savage Bot

-Savage Bot is a Discord bot that replies automatically to messages in a server and allows users to send playful or trash-talk messages via a slash command.
+Savage Bot is a French Discord bot that replies automatically to messages in a server and allows users to send playful or trash-talk messages via a slash command.

 ---